mnstrdm/UdemyProject-NatoursWebPage/README.md

 Hi Everyone,

-This website is being created as part of an Udemy course [Advanced CSS and Sass: Flexbox, Grid, Animations and More! - Jonas Schmedtmann](https://www.udemy.com/course/advanced-css-and-sass).
+This webpage is being created as part of an Udemy course [Advanced CSS and Sass: Flexbox, Grid, Animations and More! - Jonas Schmedtmann](https://www.udemy.com/course/advanced-css-and-sass).

 This course consisted of 3 parts, with each part creating 1 webpage. **This is the first part, where the webpage was created using the float property**, without utilizing either flexbox or grid.
 You find the other two parts in my repository ([2.
 Trillo](https://github.com/mnstrdm/UdemyProject-TrilloWebPage), [3.
 Nexter](https://github.com/mnstrdm/UdemyProject-NexterWebPage))